 Before making the leap of becoming a digital nomad, you will have to ensure that you are dedicated enough to put in the necessary hours.
 The beginning is usually tough while building a reputation and a client list.
 It will become easier and more manageable over time, allow you to have more time off.

 Freelancers work efficiently and make an effort to spend their time doing the right things.
 Where possible, try and outsource work if you don’t have the necessary skillset.
-In example, If you need to build a website but don’t have any experience in it, rather hire someone to do the work so that you can focus on other things that need to be done.
+For example, if you need to build a website but don’t have any experience in it, rather hire someone to do the work so that you can focus on other things that need to be done.

 Before traveling the world as a digital nomad, it is wise to first build a reserve fund to support you during the slower months.
 Calculate your monthly budget and save money to last you for two or three months.
 Once you are satisfied that you saved enough, build in a buffer for unexpected expenses.
 You never know what might happen while you are abroad.